eap314/EScript/README.md

-# EScript
+# QLang
-A programming language based upon games and optimization
+A programming language based upon games and optimization (Formerly EScript)

-EScript is a language that is built for simplicity and ease of use.
-It also will be easily compatible with quantum computers in the future.
+QLang is a language that is built for simplicity and ease of use.
+It was mainly made for future compatability with quantum computers.
+QLang files should go by the extension ql.